 As will be seen in subsequent sections of this report, program outcomes directed toward teachers are measured by a Teacher Survey (or subsequently a short update) distributed on an annual basis.
 And program outcomes related to mentors and interactions between mentors and teachers are captured in a Center Feedback Template (as well as sustainability outcomes).
 The Center Feedback Template serves a dual-role, to provide the context in which teachers receive the implemented program; and, to serve as a center-level outcome measure in its own right.
-These principal evaluation measures will be supported by, for example, links to operations data and implementation plans developed by participating teachers (when available); and, possibly select interviews with participating teachers and/or classroom observations.
+These principal evaluation measures are supported by, for example, links to operations data such as implemented workshop agendas and implementation plans developed by participating teachers (when available).
+We will explore including select interviews with participating teachers and/or classroom observations if these options become feasible post COVID.

 Finally, it is important to note that the designed and ultimately the implemented program are strategy-based in part because of the recognized need for flexibility in conducting workshops and events across 50+ centers.
 Program strategies offer guidelines and guard rails encouraging program versatility within these.
-There is not a prescriptive "recipe" of specific workshops/events and classroom activities but rather a family of workshop options and, classroom-activities engagement (first by teachers and then their students through the Data Activities Portfolio) are offered.
-Understanding and grounding the program in strategies increases the likelihood of providing teachers with professional development that reflects their individual, as well as center, needs and at the same time provides a framework that aligns with effective practices reflected in the educational research literature.
+There is not a prescriptive "recipe" of specific workshops/events and classroom activities but rather a family of workshop options and classroom-activities engagement (first by teachers and then their students through the Data Activities Portfolio) that can be implemented.
+Strategies increase the likelihood of providing teachers with professional development that reflects their individual -- as well as center -- needs and at the same time provide a framework that aligns with effective practices reflected in the educational research literature.